Smirnov's fermionic observable away from criticality: Proof of Theorem Proof of Theorem 2

 The proof is rather technical since we need to deal with the behavior of the observable on the boundary of the domains.
 This was also an issue in Smirnov's proof.
 At criticality, the difficulty was overcome by working with the discrete primitive $H$ of $F^2$.
 Unfortunately, there is no nice equivalent of $H$ to work with away from criticality.
 The solution is to use a representation of $F$ in terms of a massive random walk.
-This representation extends to the boundary and allows to control the behavior of $F$ everywhere.
+This representation extends to the boundary and allows to control the behavior of $F$ everywhere. \begin{pf*}{Proof of Theorem \ref{maintheorem2}} Let $p<p_{\mathrm{sd}}$.
+Without loss of generality, we can consider $a = (a_1,a_2) \in\mathbb{L}$ satisfying $a_2\geq a_1\geq0$.
+In the proof, we identify a site $u$ of $\mathbb{L}$ with the unique side $e_u$ of the associated black diamond which points north-west.
+In other words $F(u)$ and $\{u\in\gamma\}$ should be understood as $F(e_u)$ and $\{e_u\in\gamma\}$---notice that this differs from the notation used in~\cite{Smirnov}. \textit{The lower bound.} Consider the observable $F$ in the bulk defined as follows: for every edge $e$ not equal to $e_0$,